 Welcome and thank you for the interest!!

-There are many ways to volunteer.
+Participation is one of our principles and volunteering is a great way to do that!
+Plus it’s fun and helps you make friends and learn new skills.
 Our largest event Saguaro Man requires a lot of volunteers, and there are other opportunities throughout the year.

-- Pay attention to the formal and informal AZ Burner announcements.
-You can sign up to receive the official announcements by sending a blank email to email@example.com .
+Want to stay up to date on all we are up to?
+Sign up to receive official announcements by sending a blank email to email@example.com .
 The announcements are also posted to the Azburners.org homepage , and to the AZBurners Facebook group.